Trial of Chinese crime gangs in Italian fashion stalls amid sabotage fears

 Reuters spoke to two of Italy’s most senior anti-mafia investigators, and more than half a dozen textile workers, union representatives and defence lawyers, to gain a rare glimpse into the challenges of tackling alleged Chinese organised crime.

-The Chinese embassy in Rome did not reply to emails requesting comment on Tescaroli's remarks.
-China's foreign, public security and justice ministries did not immediately reply to Reuters' requests for comment for this story.
+The Chinese embassy in Rome did not reply to e-mails requesting comment on Mr Tescaroli’s remarks.
+The Chinese Foreign, Public Security and Justice Ministries did not immediately reply to Reuters’ requests for comment for this story.

-When the latest court interpreter failed to show up to a hearing at the end of September, a quick check revealed she had returned to China and her transcripts were "incomprehensible and unusable", Tescaroli said.
+When the latest court interpreter failed to show up to a hearing at the end of September, a quick check revealed she had returned to China, and her transcripts were “incomprehensible and unusable”, Mr Tescaroli said.

-The translator was the second to walk off the job and no other Chinese interpreter in Tuscany has agreed to take over.
-Tescaroli has opened an investigation into the possibility that someone is looking to sink the trial.
+The translator was the second to walk off the job, and no other Chinese interpreter in Tuscany has agreed to take over.
+Mr Tescaroli has opened an investigation into the possibility that someone is looking to sink the trial.

 The violence prosecutors hoped to curb has only intensified as the trial flounders, with the battle for control of coat hanger production and fast-fashion freight spawning a string of bomb and arson attacks in Italy, France and Spain.